DawsonInstitute/hts-coils/README.md

 ### Interactive Notebook for Validation

 For a focused, interactive experience with our validation framework, you can launch a dedicated notebook.
-This provides access to the validation functions from `notebooks/validation_framework.py` without loading the full project.
+This provides access to the validation functions without loading the full project.

 **Launch Interactive Validation**: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DawsonInstitute/hts-coils/main?urlpath=lab/tree/notebooks/interactive_validation.ipynb)

-**Note on MyBinder:** Launching the full environment can be slow due to the number of notebooks.
-For a faster experience, consider running the notebooks locally or using the individual launch links below.
+**Note on MyBinder:**
+- The initial build may take 5-10 minutes (subsequent launches are faster)
+- The link above opens `interactive_validation.ipynb` in JupyterLab (other notebooks visible in sidebar)
+- For faster local testing, run notebooks on your own machine (see Installation section)
+- Individual notebook launchers below provide direct access to specific notebooks

 ### Interactive Notebooks (MyBinder)